defndaines/eiga/README.md

 approach to exposing the data, useful for me in exploring putting an Elixir project together without Phoenix.

+## Vase

+The [vase](vase) project is written using the [vase](https://github.com/cognitect-labs/vase) Clojure library.
+Vase pushes most of the work into configuration files.
+By default, vase uses Datomic to store data.

 ## Copyright

 Copyright Michael S. Daines, 2000-2017.
 All Rights Reserved.